-Visit https://mn.gov/commerce/insurance/industry/ for more information about your rights under Minnesota law.
+Visit Insurance / Minnesota Department of Commerce - Insurance (mn.gov) for more information about your rights under Minnesota law.

 Your Responsibilities

 As a member of the plan, you have the responsibility to:

 - Supply information (to the extent possible) that we need for payment of your care and your providers need to provide care. - Follow plans and instructions for care that you have agreed to with your providers and verify through the benefit booklet provided to you the coverage or lack thereof under your plan. - Understand your health problems and participate in developing mutually agreed-upon treatment goals, to the degree possible.